postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 To install PostgresML on macOS, you'll need to compile it from source.
 No worries, we do this every day and it works well.

+!!! note

+If you're just looking to try PostgresML without installing it on your system, take a look at our [Quick Start with Docker](/docs/guides/setup/quick_start_with_docker) guide.

+!!!

 #### Get the source code

 To get the source code for PostgresML, you can clone our Github repo: